 In rare cases, if the probe hits a sharper object (e.g. a piece of gravel, a stone or some metal) under an unfortunate angle, the Pt can be pushed out of position.
 Although it will often still be possible to measure redox potential, and probes can often be repaired, a probe must be considered lost in some cases.

 Passive redox probes can be fitted with multiple Pt sensors, at intervals of multiples of 1 cmCustom intervals are possible, with a minimum distance of 3 mm between sensors.
 A longer lead time and an extra fee per probe design apply..
 On 8 mm diameter probes, a maximum of 10 sensors applies.
 Up to 18 sensors can be mounted on larger diameter probes.
-Every Pt sensor is connected to its own wire inside the cable, so a cable with enough cores must be chosen.
+Every Pt sensor is connected to its own wire inside the cable.

 Probe diameters and lengths

-The redox probes come in many different lengths.
-Standard length is 30 cm, but lengths up to 250 cm are possible (max.
+Standard length of the redox probes is 30 cm, but any length between 10 and 250 cm is possible (max.
 150 cm for 8 mm diameter).
 Probes up to 90 cm length can be shipped economically via the regular postal service, longer probes can only be shipped via courier services.
-It is often economic to limit the length of the actual redox probe, and use the probe with extension pieces.

 The smallest diameter available (8 mm) is sturdy yet thin enough to push into many soils without the need to pre-auger.
 The 8 mm probes are most suitable when they can be installed by hand and are rigid up to about 40 cm.
-Longer 8-mm probes may bend, which can be unfavorable.
-Still, in many cases, longer 8 mm probes are perfectly suitable.
+Longer 8-mm probes may bend, which can be unfavorable, although not for all use cases.
 10-mm probes are more or less rigid up to 70 cm length.
-12-mm probes have a thicker fiberglass outer wall and are therefore stronger than the 8- and 10-mm probes.
-12-mm probes are recommended for difficult soils, where hammering may be necessary to install the probes.
-For long lengths in difficult soils, 16-mm diameter probes may be required.
+The fiberglass reinforcement of 12-mm probes is twice as thick and these are therefore much stronger than the 8- and 10-mm probes.
+12-mm probes are recommended for longer lengths, difficult soils, where hammering may be necessary to install the probes, or other hostile circumstances like a riverbed moving cobbles.
+For extreme use cases, 16-mm diameter probes are also available.

 Pre-augering may be necessary to limit the force exerted on a redox probe, but the pro's and cons of augering must be carefully weighed.
 To establish a good contact between the soil and the redox sensing Pt, it is often best not to pre-auger, or at least pre-auger using a smaller diameter.
 In sandy soils, augering with casings that will be removed later on to let the sand collapse onto the probes may be appropriate.

-A wire or cable is a fixed part of the redox probes to guarantee a waterproof design.
+A wire or cable is an integrated part of the redox probes to guarantee a waterproof design.
 The standard cable exit is from the top end of the probe like on most regular lab electrodes.
-Alternatively, the cable may exit the probe from the side, through the addition of a nylon top cap.
-The top cap allows to hammer on top of a probe.
-Also, the cable exit to the side may be advantageous if the probe and cable must be buried completely, but as shallow as possible.
+Alternatively, a nylon top cap can be added to make the cable exit the probe from the side.
+This may be advantageous if the probe and cable must be buried completely, but as shallow as possible.
+The top cap also allows to hammer on top of a probe.

 Standard cable length is 3 meter, but any practical cable length is possible.
 When determining your required cable length, don't forget to include some cable for routing into an enclosure if applicable.

 The cable wire ends are terminated with ferrules to connect to standard terminals often found on dataloggers.
 Optionally 4mm banana plugs or BNC connectors can be mounted instead of the ferrules.
-If a cable is to be fed through conduit during installation, it is probably better to mount any connectors yourself after installation.
+If a cable is to be fed through conduit during installation, it is probably better to mount any connectors yourself when the cables are in place.